-At least 95,000 workers at U.S.-based tech companies were laid off in mass job cuts in 2024, per a Crunchbase News tally, and the cuts are continuing into 2025.
+At least 126,101 workers at U.S.-based tech companies have been laid off in mass job cuts so far in 2025, per a Crunchbase News tally, and the cuts are anticipated to continue into 2026.
 See who the latest companies are to cut roles.

 Layoffs